veelo/SublimeLinter-contrib-dmd/README.md

 1. Mixins are expanded.
 1. Templates are validated.
 1. Deprecation warnings are included.
-1. The "did you mean ..." assistance appears right where it is most helpful.
+1. The "did you mean &hellip;" assistance appears right where it is most helpful.

 ## Installation
 SublimeLinter 3 must be installed in order to use this plugin.
 If SublimeLinter 3 is not installed, please follow the instructions [here][installation].